 More than 5,000 men of the 1st Turkish Brigade, including liaison and the advance party, arrived in Pusan, South Korea, on October 17 from the eastern Mediterranean port of Iskenderun, Turkey.
 The brigade unloaded from their ship and proceeded to the newly opened U.N. reception center located just outside of Taegu.
 The bulk of the enlisted men were from small towns and villages in the mountains of eastern Turkey.
 For these volunteer officers and volunteer enlisted men who were just completing their compulsory two year service, it was not only the first time that they had left their native country–it was the first time they had been out of the villages of their birth.
 It was, at least for the enlisted men, the first time that they had encountered non-Muslims.
 Vast cultural and religious differences existed between the Turks and the Americans.

-Their commander, General Yazici, was an aging brigadier who had been a division commander fighting the British at Gallipoli in 1916.
-He was highly regarded in the Turkish military establishment and willingly stepped down a rank in order to command the first contingent of Turks in Korea.
+Their commander, aging Brig.
+Gen. Yazici, was highly regarded in the Turkish military establishment and willingly stepped down a rank in order to command the first contingent of Turks in Korea.
 He had only one drawback–no real command of English–yet he was attached to an American division.
 Later, that lack of language proficiency would prove to be a major hindrance to his understanding of orders and troop deployments.

 The U.S. Army command was unaware of the difficulties in coordination, logistics and, above all, basic communication in a common language that would complicate orders and troop movements, especially in the crucial early months of their joint exercises.
 Unfamiliar food, clothing requirements and transportation would come to create more problems than the American high command had counted on.
 The dietary requirements of the Turks forbade pork products, and the American rations definitely contained pork products forbidden to all Muslims.
 A Japanese food processor was hired to provide rations that met the Turkish requirements.
 Bread and coffee presented other problems.
 The Turks favored a heavy, substantial bread containing nonbleached flour along with thick, strong, heavily sweetened coffee.
 The U.S. Army found a way to satisfy these needs along with those of the other Allied forces.